uhm-coe/insert-pages/readme.txt

 == Changelog ==

+= 3.7.2 =
+* Add custom CSS/JS enqueue for inserted pages with blocks from the Ultimate Addons for Gutenberg plugin.
+* Default to "normal" insert method instead of "legacy."
+* Bump gutenberg development dependencies.

 = 3.7.1 =
 * Fix Insert Pages block styles affecting other blocks.
 Props @drsdre for the report!
 * Fix gutenberg block deprecation notices.